FluxNotes/flux/.github/PULL_REQUEST_TEMPLATE.md

 **Documentation**

-- [ ] This pull request describes why these changes were made.
+- [ ] This pull request describes why these changes were made
 - [ ] Cheat sheet is updated
 - [ ] Demo script is updated
 - [ ] Documentation on Wiki has been updated
-- [ ] Additional technical components and libraries are documented and added to wiki as needed.
+- [ ] Additional technical components and libraries are documented and added to wiki as needed

 **NoteParser**

-- [ ] Note parser has been updated if structured phrases change.
+- [ ] Note parser has been updated if structured phrases change

 **Code Quality**